zju3dv/EnvGS/README.md

 ***News***:

+- 25.03.30: We fix the submodule bugs and make the installation smoother, just follow the instructions, no other extra dependencies are needed.
 - 25.03.22: The training and evaluation code of [*EnvGS*](https://zju3dv.github.io/envgs) has been released.
 - 25.02.27: [*EnvGS*](https://zju3dv.github.io/envgs) has been accepted to CVPR 2025.
 - 25.01.07: The [*2D Gaussian Tracer*](https://github.com/xbillowy/diff-surfel-tracing) for [*EnvGS*](https://zju3dv.github.io/envgs) has been open-sourced.